NordicPlayground/nrf-knx-iot/docs/testing_samples/knxiot_application_samples/light_switch_sensor.rst

 This sample demonstrates KNX IoT Point API device with one or four Light Switch Sensor basic Functional Blocks.
 Each of them is built with a single Switch On/Off input Datapoint (Datapointype ID: 1.001, Name: DPT_Switch).

-Check the `KNX Interworking Datapoint Types`_ specification for details.

 Supported devices
 *****************